 Numeric: similar to consensus\percentile for major localizations.
-For example, with a value of 50, the secreted, plasma membrane transmembrane or peripheral attributes will be TRUE only where at least 50 percent of the resources support these.

-omnipath Logical: shortcut to include the omnipath dataset in the interactions query.
-Logical: shortcut to include the ligrecextra dataset in the interactions query.
-Logical: shortcut to include the kinaseextra dataset in the interactions query. kinaseextra Logical: shortcut to include the pathwayextra dataset in the interactions query.
+For example, with a value of 50, the secreted, plasma membrane transmembrane or intercell\network 97 peripheral attributes will be TRUE only where at least 50 percent of the resources support these. omnipath Logical: shortcut to include the omnipath dataset in the interactions query. ligrecextra Logical: shortcut to include the ligrecextra dataset in the interactions query. kinaseextra Logical: shortcut to include the kinaseextra dataset in the interactions query. pathwayextra Logical: shortcut to include the pathwayextra dataset in the interactions query.
+If simplify or unique_pairs is TRUE, additional column names can be passed here to dplyr::select on the final data frame.
+Otherwise ignored.